gitconsensus/legacy_organizer.gitconsensus.com/index.md

 layout: page
 ---

-The Github Organization Manager makes it easier to manage Github Organizations.
-It automatically labels and pushes issues to projects, lets you define standard labels throughout all of your repositories, and lets you define repository settings in a single place that get pushed to all your repos.
-This way you can be sure that things like branch protection, vulnerability scanning, and team access are set consistently throughout your organization.
+The Github Organization Manager makes it easy to enforce standards across your organization.

+Github itself has a lot of great tools- Branch Protection, Dependency Vulnerability Scanning, Projects and Labels, Issue Tracking, and so much more.
+The problem is that it's a serious pain for organizations that have a lot of repositories to make sure that all of their repos are being managed in the same way.
+Something as simple as ensuring all Pull Requests get reviewed before merging has to be managed on a project by project basis.
+This can be particularly painful for organizations that have compliance requirements.

+The Github Organization Manager gets around that by letting you define your standards in one place and enforce them throughout your organization.
+It lets you define a default standard that will apply to every repository, or a variety of standards that you can apply to different repositories based on their needs.
+When a new repository is created these standards will automatically apply, saving admins from dealing with manual setup each time.

 * TOC
 {:toc}

 ## Installing

 This app can be installed [directly on Github](https://github.com/apps/organization-manager).
+Since this is an [open sorce project](https://github.com/gitconsensus/GithubOrganizer) self hosting is also an option, although it's a bit trickier.

 Once installed you'll need to create a file named `organizer.yaml` in the `.github` repository in your organizationl.
 This file will contain all of the settings you want to have applied to your organization.